-Student loans in Canada are processed through an online portal system or by a paper form sent directly to the university’s Student Accounts Office for completion.
-When allowed, the university will deduct from the student loan any amount owing to the university (with the exception of part-time student loans, as their Certificate of Eligibility must be completed at the Student Accounts Office in person with the student).
+Student loans in Canada are processed through an online portal system or for some provinces, by paper.
+When allowed, the university will deduct from the student loan any amount owing to the university.
+Please note, while some provinces offer online part-time student loan applications, others are still issuing paper applications.
+While paper applications can have the university section completed by the King’s Student Accounts Office in person or via email, any paper Part Time Student Loan Certificate of Eligibility (the student loan payment disbursement) must be completed at the King’s Student Accounts Office in person with the student).

 Note: A change in registration can result in a change in your student account balance.
 Make sure you’re fully registered before the start of each term and your student account balance is paid in full by the term due date to avoid late fees and interest charges.

 First time student loan borrowers must setup an online account through the National Student Loans Service Center (NSLSC) as well as complete the Master Student Financial Assistance Agreement (MSFAA).